Summer Camp Now Open “Click The Link” Register Now!

 For ages 6-10 for typically developing students.
 The equipment: Smaller courts, smaller sized racquets starting from 17’’ (compared to 27’’ full-size racquets) and low-pressure balls (Red, Orange, Green) allow kids to start playing tennis at a much younger age.
 This lets them enjoy the sport and have fun without the frustrations of having trouble handling full-size racquets and the high and heavy bounce of regular tennis balls.
 Let’s have some FUN!

-BEEP BASEBALL SUMMER CAMP
+BEEP BASEBALL FALL CAMP (dates to be announced)

 Beep baseball is the equivalent of America’s favorite pastime for the blind or visually impaired, but with a few differences: There are only two bases; first and third.
 The bases, which emit a beeping sound are about four feet tall.
 Players run toward the beeping base after the ball is hit.